Citation, DOI, disclosures and article data

 There are many predictors of hematoma expansion potentially evident on CT, which are discussed in depth in the main intracerebral hemorrhage article.

-In patients who have small volume bleeds and who are thought to possibly have an underlying lesion, MRI may be of use (e.g. identification of a vascular malformation).
+The appearance of hemorrhage on MRI varies with time and to some degree the size of the hematoma (see aging blood on MRI).
+In patients who have small volume bleeds and who are thought to possibly have an underlying lesion, MRI may be of use (e.g. identification of a vascular malformation), ideally after resolution of the acute hemorrhage.

 Treatment and prognosis